 About the Ellen M. Zane Award for Visionary Leadership

-Ellen M. Zane served as President and Chief Executive Officer of Tufts Medical Center and Floating Hospital for Children from 2004 to 2011.
+Ellen M. Zane served as President and Chief Executive Officer of Tufts Medical Center and Tufts Children's Hospital from 2004 to 2011.
 Over the course of her tenure, Zane returned the Medical Center to financial stability.
 She strengthened its relationship with Tufts University, established its community physician network, which now includes more than 1,800 doctors, and launched its Distributed Academic Medical Center™ model, a partnership with community affiliates designed to keep more care in the community.

 Under her leadership, the hallmark of Tufts Medical Center became the high-quality care it provides to its patients, among the most medically complex patient population of any full service acute-care hospital in the Commonwealth.
 Zane was the first woman and first non-physician to serve as CEO in the 223-year history of the Medical Center.
-Because of her transformative vision, Tufts Medical Center and Floating Hospital for Children have brighter futures.
+Because of her transformative vision, Tufts Medical Center and Tufts Children's Hospital have brighter futures.